Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Second, much of this crime is opportunistic: it happens when thieves spot an opportunity, something almost too good to resist − a cellphone carelessly placed on a café table top, a wallet slipped into a back pocket, a purse on the back of a chair.
 Eliminate the opportunity and chances are you'll eliminate the crime.

-Third, there is a portion of petty crime that is handled by organized gangs that prey on tourists and that may even work internationally, rotating thieves between countries when their faces become too known to police.
+Third, there is a portion of petty crime that is handled by organized gangs that prey on tourists and that may even work internationally, rotating thieves between countries when their faces become too known to French police.
 This, too, can be deterred, although with greater difficulty.

 Whatever the face of petty crime rate in Paris, there is no question it is on the rise.